 Registered Access Tier

-The Kids First Tier is available to the public, and anyone can register with one of our authentication partners.
+The Registered Access Tier is available to the public, and anyone can register with one of our authentication partners.
 This will provide secure access to the Portal while still making it available to everyone.

 Controlled Access Tier